DU-Shapley: A Shapley Value Proxy for Efficient Dataset Valuation: Discrete Uniform Shapley Value

+where $\varphi_i$ and $\psi_i$ are respectively the Shapley value and the \texttt{DU-Shapley} of player $i$, and all terms are equivalently defined to \Cref{theorem:DU_shapley_error_bound} at each bin $b \in [B]$. \end{corollary}

-It is worth mentioning that the upper bound in \eqref{eq:bound_error} depends on natural quantities related to the dataset valuation problem described in Section \ref{subsec:problem_formulation}.
-Indeed, it depends on the first two moments $\mu_{-i}$ and $\sigma_{-i}$ of the datasets' size distribution.
+The upper bound in \eqref{eq:bound_error} depends on natural quantities related to the dataset valuation problem described in \Cref{subsec:problem_formulation} at each bin, such as the first two moments $\mu_{-i,b}$ and $\sigma_{-i,b}$ of the datasets' size distribution.
 More precisely, the error increases when there are some outlier players with a very small or large dataset size.
-This behavior is expected since, in this particular setting, the random variable $n_{\mathcal{S}}$ defined in Section \ref{subsec:DU-SHAPLEY} differs from a uniform random variable.
-In addition, we can interestingly observe that the error vanishes in two specific regimes, namely (i) when the number of players $I$ tends towards infinity as showcased in Theorem \ref{theorem:convergence_uniform}, and (ii) when all players have the same number of data points.
+This behavior is expected since, in this particular setting, the random variable inside of the Shapley value differs from a uniform random variable.
+As showcased in \Cref{theorem:convergence_uniform}, the error vanishes when the number of players $I$ tends towards infinity.